Woolwich: Regeneration

 Redevelopment around the "Woolwich Triangle" at the west end of Powis Street is partly underway.
 It originally envisaged demolition of the art deco RACS department store, one of two imposing Co-op buildings in this part of town.
 In September 2012 Greenwich Council approved a plan to convert the building into apartments and retail.
 Across the road, the late Victorian former RACS Central Stores building was renovated and re-opened as a hotel.
 Further regeneration is centred on Hare Street and the Riverside.
 By relocating the Waterfront Leisure Centre, it is hoped that this part of Woolwich will attract new development.
-Other areas for redevelopment include Trinity Walk (former Connaught Estate, part of the One Woolwich masterplan for three housing estates), several sites along Wellington Street (including the Ogilby site and the so-called Island site), the Spray Street Quarter (between the existing station and the new Crossrail station), and the Callis Yard site (former council stables).
+Other areas for redevelopment include Trinity Walk (former Connaught Estate, part of the One Woolwich masterplan for three housing estates), several sites along Wellington Street (including the Ogilby site and the so-called Island site), the Spray Street Quarter (between the existing station and the new Crossrail station), the Callis Yard site (former council stables) and the Electricity Works site south of Beresford Street.
 Redevelopment plans for the Spray Street Quarter in 2018 included a proposal to demolish the 1936 market hall.